Rebekah Robertson: Activism

 In 2012, Robertson founded the first parent led peer support group and information hub for transgender kids and their families in Australia, Transcend.
 In 2014, she appeared on Four Corners in disguise (due to a legal requirement) with her daughter, Georgie (also in disguise), talking about their experiences in court and changing the law.
 From then on, Robertson and Stone have appeared on The Project to talk about the importance of the Safe Schools Coalition and Australian Story, telling their story.
 Robertson continues to advocate for transgender children and their families.
 In February 2016, Robertson travelled to Canberra to meet with politicians, urging them to change the law surrounding the requirement that transgender kids should have to go to court to access cross-sex hormones.
 Robertson was nominated for Straight Ally of the Year at the GLOBE Community Awards in 2016, but lost to Matt Finnis from St Kilda Football Club.

-In September 2019, Penguin published her first book, About a Girl.
+In September 3, 2019, Penguin published her first book, About a Girl.

 Personal life

-Robertson lives in Victoria and has two children, Georgie and Harry Stone.
+Robertson married Greg Stone in 1999.
+They live in Victoria and have two children, Georgie and Harry Stone.
+In 2013 they separated and at some point divorced.

 Robertson had to apply to the Family Court of Australia so to help her daughter access puberty blockers, a process she described as being "extremely stressful and a very pathologising experience."
-After appealing to the Family Court, the law requiring that transgender children and their families should apply to the Family Court to access treatment was eradicated in 2013.
+She was able to find a group lawyers that agreed to do the process.
+After appealing to the Family Court, the law requiring that transgender children and their families should apply to the Family Court for stage 1 to access puberty blockers treatment was eradicated in 2013.
+Robertson had to apply to the Family Court of Australia again in 2015 to help her daughter access cross sex hormones.
+They also appealed to the Family Court, the law stage 2 requiring that transgender children and their families should apply to the Family Court to access cross-sex hormone therapy was removed in 30 November 2017.